astronomer/docs/astro/user-permissions.md

 To better protect your data pipelines and cloud infrastructure, Astro provides role based access control for Organizations and Workspaces.
 Each Astro user has a Workspace role in each Workspace they belong to, plus a single Organization role.
 Role based access control is not available for Deployments.

-API tokens also have a role based access based on their scope - Organization or Workspace - allowing the user to use them using Astro CLI to automate Astro operations like creating a deployment, automating CI/CD.
-See [Manage Deployments as code](manage-deployments-as-code.md) and for more details.
+You can also apply roles to API tokens to limit the scope of their actions in CI/CD and automation pipelines.
+See [Manage Deployments as code](manage-deployments-as-code.md).

 Astro has hierarchical role based access control.
 Within a given Workspace or Organization, users or API tokens with senior roles have their own permissions in addition to the permissions granted to lower roles.
 For example, a user or API token with Organization Owner permission inherits Organization Billing Admin and Organization Member permissions because these roles are lower in the hierarchy.